doctrine/DoctrineFixturesBundle/UPGRADE.md

 UPGRADE to 4.0
 ==============

+## Final classes

+Some classes have been marked as `final` because they are not supposed to be extended.
+Consider using composition instead of inheritance.

 ## Mandatory ManagerRegistry argument

 It is now mandatory to pass a `ManagerRegistry` instance to the constructor of